Thursday, May 16, 2019

 They often show off near the end of the parking lot.

-only to be startled by us as we picked garlic mustard.
+only to be startled by us as we pulled garlic mustard.
 The woodhen tried to lure us away.

 We followed her, to be polite, but first photographed these cuties.